Surgery: What to Expect

 Surgical Admissions

 The Surgical Admissions area is where staff will get you ready to go into the operating or procedure room.
-Here, you will meet with a pre-operative nurse who will update your health history and start an IV (Intravenous fluid).
-If an IV is needed for a child, the pre-operative nurse and child life specialist will work with you and your child to place the IV.
-You will see your surgeon and also meet with a member of the anesthesia staff who will discuss your plan for anesthesia.
+Here, you will meet with a pre-operative nurse who will update your health history, review your medications, perform a brief physical assessment, administer medications if ordered and start an IV (Intravenous) with IV fluids.

 Prior to surgery, we will check the information on the consent form with you for accuracy.